 The axiomatic formulation of conformal and topological quantum field theories was established in 1980s.
 We refer to Atiyah [2] and Segal [25].
-We consider only twodimensional topological quantum field theories in this paper.
-Again for the purpose of setting notations, we provide a brief review of the subject in this section.
-We refer to fundamental literature, such as [16,28], for more detail of 2D TQFT.
+We consider only two-dimensional topological quantum field theories in this paper.
+Again for the purpose of setting notations, we provide a brief review of the subject in this section, even though it is discussed in many literature, including [16].